NBKRedSpy/DarkestDungeonInfoExtractor/README.md

 Extracts Attack info from game files.

 Creates a .csv file for all of the \*.info.darkest files in the specified folder and subfolders.
 The output is currently only the attack position info.
-Contains the positions as well as a pips version as well.
+Contains the positions as well as a pip version of those positions.

 Example: